salma-svg/salma-svg.github.io/projects/OCL/methodology.md

 The predictive modeling process estimates the mechanical properties of materials using **Random Forest algorithms**.
 This ensemble learning method constructs multiple decision trees and aggregates their results to make predictions.
 It is well-suited for handling complex and non-linear relationships in data which is our case.

-In summary, Random Forest is employed due to its robustness and accuracy in predicting the mechanical properties of materials, which are essential for optimizing the casting process.

 ### Model Generation

 1. **Data Preparation**: